movingbrands/anivive-model-example/README.md

 #### More complex lighting
 The best approach for more complex shadows and lighting involves 'baking' textures in Blender or Maya rather than rendering them programmatically using the PBR-style [AniviveStandardMesh](./src/objects/AniviveStandardMesh.js) shown above.

-Using this approach you would design all the core appearance and lighting in 3D software, load its elements in three.js and use the [AniviveStandardMesh](./src/objects/AniviveStandardMesh.js) in situations where you need animation or interactivity with the scene.
+Using this approach you would design and export all the core appearance and lighting in 3D software, load its elements in three.js and use the [AniviveStandardMesh](./src/objects/AniviveStandardMesh.js) in situations where you need animation or interactivity with the scene.

 ##### Example
 [This example](https://threejs.org/examples/#webgl_materials_lightmap) shows shadows baked into the surfaces of the scene's geometry.
 The assets used are available [here](https://github.com/mrdoob/three.js/tree/master/examples/models/json/lightmap).
 The image below shows the texture with detailed shadows: